mitrarajdeep2001/Live_Search_Filter_Project/ReadMe.md

 This is a live search filter mini project where user can search in the list of 30 world's best developers.
+Here, I have implemented debounce concept to reduce the no. of function call while searching by developers name.